2015 IFAF World Championship: Round 3

 Australia got on top early, ultimately gaining a lead it never gave up as a 58-yard touchdown pass from Jared Stegman (11-of-16, 140 yards, touchdown) to Matt Riles opened the scoring.
 Fullback Nate Lansdel went in from 4 yards out two drives later and put Brazil down 16 after the first quarter.
 Australia had outgained Brazil in total offense 134–8.
-Despite the start, Brazil did come back and closed within a score when Felipe Leiria caught a 10-yard touchdown pass from Rodrigo Dantas (11-of-21, 126 yards) and Breno Tkashashi converted the two-point conversion with 3:06 remaining.
+Despite the start, Brazil closed within a score when Felipe Leiria caught a 10-yard touchdown pass from Rodrigo Dantas (11-of-21, 126 yards) and Breno Tkashashi converted the two-point conversion with 3:06 remaining.
 Brazil was able to get the ball back after a three-and-out by Australia, but an interception by Damien Donaldson with 58 seconds doomed any hopes of a Brazil comeback.
-One bright spot for Brazil was the performance by Ramos, who caught 7 passes for 101 yards.
+Notably, Ramos caught 7 passes for 101 yards for Brazil.